 Common Industrial Accidents at Paper Mills

-Besides occupational disease, there are many other dangers that come with working at a paper mill.
+Besides occupational disease, many other dangers come with working at a paper mill.

 According to reports, between 2005 and 2010, 33 workers were killed in paper mills: